thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 </html>
 ```

-And the only thing Thymeleaf will need to use that HTML as a template is another file, a `home.th.xml`, by its side, looking like this:
+And the only thing Thymeleaf will need in order to use that HTML as a template is another file by its side, a `home.th.xml`, looking like this:

 ```xml
 <?xml version="1.0"?>